 Reasoning models like GPT-OSS should be used differently than standard instruct models to get optimal results: Recommended Parameters:

-• Reasoning Effort: Use the adjustable reasoning effort levels to control computational cost vs. accuracy
+• Reasoning Effort: Use the adjustable reasoning effort levels to control computational cost vs. accuracy.

 Prompting Best Practices: Think of GPT-OSS as a senior problem-solver – provide high-level objectives and let it determine the methodology: